ietf-wg-cellar/flac-specification/flac.md

 `s(n)`           | Unencoded predictor coefficients (n = predictor coefficient precision \* lpc order).
 `Coded residual` | Encoded residual

 See [section on Constant subframe](#constant-subframe) on how the warm-up samples are stored unencoded.
 The unencoded predictor coefficients are stored the same way as the warm-up samples, but the number of bits needed for each coefficient is defined by the predictor coefficient precision.
-While the prediction right shift is signed two's complement, this number MUST be positive.
+While the prediction right shift is signed two's complement, this number MUST NOT be negative, see section [past changes](#restriction-of-LPC shift-to-non-negative-values) for an explanation why this is.

 Please note that the order in which the predictor coefficients appear in the bitstream corresponds to which **past** sample they belong.
 In other words, the order of the predictor coefficients is opposite to the chronological order of the samples.
 So, the first predictor coefficient has to be multiplied with the sample directly before the sample that is being predicted, the second predictor coefficient has to be multiplied with the sample before that etc.